tdilauro/Simplified-wiki/Account-Settings-Management-Protocol.md

 A boolean value.
 If this is set to `true`, it indicates that the user wants their client to automatically synchronize local annotations with the [[Web Annotation Protocol|https://www.w3.org/TR/annotation-protocol/]] endpoints that the server thinks are appropriate.
 If this is set to `false`, the user does not want their e-reader client to automatically synchronize local annotations with those endpoints.

-An authentication domain that provides both the Web Annotation Protocol and the User Settings Management Protocol may use this as a way for users to opt their clients in or out of WAP.

-The meaning of `simplified:synchronize_annotations` is undefined unless an authentication domain provides both the Account Settings Management Protocol and the Web Annotation Protocol.
+An authentication domain that provides both the Web Annotation Protocol and the Account Settings Management Protocol MAY use this as a way for users to opt their clients in or out of WAP.
+The meaning of `simplified:synchronize_annotations` is undefined unless an authentication domain provides _both_ the Account Settings Management Protocol and the Web Annotation Protocol.

 Even if this is set to `false`, the client may synchronize local annotations with some _other_ Web Annotation Protocol server, if the user has directed it to do so.